Marzog00/Git-Credential-Manager-for-Mac-and-Linux/ReadMe.md

-Git Credential Manager for Mac and Linux
+Git Credential Manager for Mackaleed-marzog-348877102 and Linux
 ========================================

 This project has been superceded by [Git Credential Manager Core](https://github.com/microsoft/Git-Credential-Manager-Core).